By Matt Palazzolo | August 7, 2020

-Guest Blog Post from Matt Palazzolo- a Golf Digest Top 50 Golf Performance & Movement Coach
+Guest Blog Post with Recovery Tips for Golfers from Matt Palazzolo- a Golf Digest Top 50 Golf Performance & Movement Coach

 Golf is a very dynamic sport.
 The complexity of the golf swing can place a tremendous toll on the body.
 Golfers tend to focus on two major aspects of their game when it comes to physical performance: distance and longevity.
 Exercise & recovery are paramount to golf and facilitating the effectiveness of both distance and longevity.